ethereum/remix-plugins-directory/docs/getting_started.md

 **You should include those methods in your profile.json which you create to <a href='publishing_your_plugin.html'>publish your plugin.</a>**

+### Calling your plugin & methods directly from a URL

+<a href='https://remix-ide.readthedocs.io/en/latest/locations.html'>Read the documentation here.</a>

 ### More API

 Check out <a href='https://github.com/ethereum/remix-plugin/tree/master/packages/api/doc' target=_blank>these docs</a> to find out what more you can do with the plugin.